A stylish unique individual, Nikki, introduces herself:

 Sex Edge: What do you think the most misunderstood topics in sexuality are?
 Why?

-Female sexuality – phallocentism has, until recently, prevented informed dialogue about female sexuality.
+Lafont: Female sexuality – phallocentism has, until recently, prevented informed dialogue about female sexuality.
 In many ways, women’s liberation of the 1970’s became connected to sexual liberation and translated into the idea that women were supposed to be easily aroused and multi-orgasmic.
 While this was better than the idea that women viewed sex as a marital chore, it still left women with only two sexual identities, nymphomaniac or sexually repressed prude.

 Gender diversity: intersexuality, transgenderism, and transexuality – most people do not understand the complexity of gender diversity and sexual diversity.
 They collapse many different behaviors into a simplistic concept of “queer.”